 Type B: Cleaver type (Song – Qing period)

 Whether a two-handed sword or a polearm, horse choppers of this period inevitably have a long (usually three chi or more) cleaving blade that ends in very steep clip point or so-called "reverse tanto" point (although many Song Dynasty swords have a blunt, square point instead).
 The blade can be straight (Song period) or slightly curved (Ming and Qing period).

 Song Dynasty Zhan Ma Dao

-|Photo of a (supposedly) Song Dynasty sword that matches the description of Zi Zhi Tong Jian Chang Bian.
-Like many Song period swords, it has a steep clip (so-called "reverse tanto") point.
+|Photo of a Song Dynasty sword that matches the description of Zi Zhi Tong Jian Chang Bian.
+Note that the sword blade is facing downward.
 Image taken from Thomas Chen's website but original source unknown.|

 Ming Dynasty Zhan Ma Dao

 |A Zhan Ma Dao and a Yan Yue Dao (偃月刀), from 'Wu Bei Yao Lue (《武備要略》)'.|

 Incidentally, Zhan Ma Dao is one of the few Chinese weapons that made an impression on contemporary Western observers.
 In his book titled Neglected Formosa ('t Verwaerlossde Formosa), Frederick Coyett described Koxinga's troops "wielded with both hands a formidable battle-sword fixed to a stick half the length of a man", a description that matched Zhan Ma Dao perfectly.